Want to find out your organization’s eNPS? Run a free eNPS survey with intelliHR.

 So it makes sense that if they’re happy, your customers are more likely to be happy.
 And if you work on enhancing employee happiness and satisfaction, the results will show in your product or service.

-From a business perspective, the objective of eNPS is to transform a large number of responses measuring employee loyalty into a single score that depicts what’s happening in that organisation at an employee level.
+From a business perspective, the objective of eNPS is to transform a large number of responses measuring employee loyalty into a single score that depicts what’s happening in that organization at an employee level.

 Working in human resources, chances are you measure a variety of metrics to gauge employee satisfaction in some way or another, whether it’s through a yearly engagement survey, wellness checks or eNPS itself (and intelliHR has a bunch of employee engagement tools to help you measure, report and automate these!)